Taissir Tamimi: Islamic judge

 Prior to being appointed Inspector of the Sharia Courts by Yasser Arafat in 1994, Tamimi had served as a judge of the Sharia court in Bethlehem and then Hebron in 1986.
 From 1997 to 1999, he served as the acting Qadi al-Quda ("Chief Islamic Judge") on behalf of Abu Sardane who relocated to Jordan.
 In April 1998, Tamimi set up a committee to work towards establishing a personal status law that would be effective in the West Bank and Gaza Strip "as a basic step in establishing the [Palestinian] state."
 He was formally appointed by Arafat as Deputy Qadi al-Quda by a presidential decree in March 2000.

 Tamimi came into open conflict with the Grand Mufti of Jerusalem, Sheikh Ekrima Sa'id Sabri, during a November 2001 seminar.
 The sharpest conflict was about reforms in the Sharia system, particularly their positions on the age of marriage.
 Tamimi argued that it was an issue on which legal jurists disagreed and therefore interpretation should be permitted; he personally advocated the legal marriage age be raised to 18 and older while Sabri supported the position that minors could be married at puberty.
 Their views also contrasted on other issues, with Tamimi supporting women's rights, the establishment of political parties, and religious scholars for legal reform whereas Sabri preferred traditional Islamic law.

 Tamimi held a vigil at Arafat's deathbed in November 2004 and witnessed his death.
 He refused to allow doctors to remove Arafat from life support as it conflicted with Muslim law.
 In 2007, responding to a Hamas ban on public prayer rallies in the Gaza Strip, Tamimi declared the ban was issued "by those who are not authorized to do so."

 Political views

-According to the Israeli newspaper the Jerusalem Post, Tamimi would have issued a fatwa that banned Arab residents of Jerusalem from participating in that year's municipal elections in October 2008.
-According to that same source, Tamimi allegedly warned Palestinians of a preexisting fatwa which bans them from selling property to Jews under penalty of death in April 2009.
-The Jerusalem Post further reported that countering Jewish historical and religious claims to Jerusalem, Tamimi allegedly asserted that "the Jews have no rights in Jerusalem," claiming that there is no proof that "Jews had a history or presence in Jerusalem," and that "Jerusalem is an Arab and Islamic city and it always has been so."
+In October 2008, he issued a fatwa that banned Arab residents of Jerusalem from participating in that year's municipal elections.

+In April 2009, he warned Palestinians of a preexisting fatwa which bans them from selling property to Jews under penalty of death.

+Countering Jewish historical and religious claims to Jerusalem, Tamimi asserted that "the Jews have no rights in Jerusalem," claiming that there is no proof that "Jews had a history or presence in Jerusalem," and that "Jerusalem is an Arab and Islamic city and it always has been so."